The 10 Best Exercises for Women

 Do 10 reps per side.

-Bridges are not only one of the best exercises for a sculpted butt, but they will also help keep your back healthy and pain-free, making them a perfect addition to a leg workout for women (FYI: Glute bridges and hip thrusts are not the same thing.)
+Bridges are not only one of the best exercises for a sculpted butt, but they will also help keep your back healthy and pain-free, making them a perfect addition to women's fitness workouts (FYI: Glute bridges and hip thrusts are not the same thing.)

 - Lie face-up on the floor with knees bent and your feet flat on the floor.